Skip to main content

 CONTRAINDICATIONS:

-CABLIVI is contraindicated in patients with a previous severe hypersensitivity reaction to caplacizumab-yhdp or to any of its excipients.
+CABLIVI is contraindicated in patients with previous severe hypersensitivity reaction to caplacizumab-yhdp or to any of its excipients.
 Hypersensitivity reactions have included urticaria.

 WARNINGS AND PRECAUTIONS: